 - Module exemptions will be considered on a case-by-case basis.

-Obtained a good pass in two of the following HL subjects, one of which must be Biology, Chemistry, Physics or Mathematics; while satisfying Mother Tongue requirements.
+Obtained a good pass in two HL subjects, with a good pass in SL/HL Biology, Chemistry, Physics, Mathematics, Economics or Sports, Exercise and Health Science; while satisfying Mother Tongue requirements.

 Other Local Diplomas